 According to the researchers, the basis of the therapeutic effects of CBD could in fact be its action on the 3 examined areas of the brain.

 Previous research studies of the King's College of London suggested that cannabidiol works in opposition to tetrahydrocannabinol (THC), another active principle of cannabis, investigated as a possible 'fuse' for the onset of psychosis, especially in adolescence.

-Hence, the hypothesis is that THC 'mimes' some effects of psychosis, and that, on the contrary, CBD has opposite neurological and behavioural actions.
+Hence, the hypothesis is that THC 'mimes' some effects of psychosis, and that, on the contrary, CBD has opposite neurological actions.

 In Great Britain alone, every year there would be more that 15 thousand individuals with precocious symptoms of psychosis and in spite of the fact that the disorders can be very severe, at the moment no treatments without serious side effects, to be offered to high-risk patients, exist.